-Universal Education
+Provide "Universal Education"

-Set aside time in the visit to let all your patients know where they can find more information about many programs and services "that we want all our patients to know about, in case you or anyone you know might need them during these difficult times."
+Normalize the fact that everyone is struggling in different ways right now.
+Set aside time in the visit to let all your patients know where they can find more information about "many types of help that we want all our patients to know about, in case you or anyone you know might need them during these difficult times."